mliew21396/remote-work-u2/week-6/4-bingo-2-solo-challenge/README.md

 - Implement a basic Ruby class and identify when to use instance variables

 ## Summary
-Last week we created a class for calling and marking squares on a bingo board.
+Last week you created a class for calling and marking squares on a bingo board.
 Now you will write a class that will look for the presence of bingo win conditions.
 Use the sample boards to create tests for your methods to check for bingos.
 When a bingo is found, the program should print "BINGO!" to the console.

 A bingo in this exercise is a vertical horizontal or diagonal line of 5 x's.
 ```ruby